Design with Adobe Photoshop, Illustrator and InDesign

 You should be able to follow simple written and verbal instructions, demonstrations, hand-outs and health and safety information, and will be invited to take part in group discussion.
 You should be able to use numbers and be able to do simple measurements and calculations.

 How will I be taught, and will there be any work outside the class?

-You will be taught using a range of techniques including short lectures, demonstrations, practical exercises, tutorials, group and individual assistance.
+You will be taught using a range of techniques including workshops, short lectures, demonstrations, and by completing practical exercises on Computer.
+Computers are provided for each student with all the necessary software installed.
 Student preparation and homework outside class times is strongly encouraged.
+Notes will be provided.

 Are there any other costs?
 Is there anything I need to bring?

 No costs.
 Should you wish to practice outside class time, you will need to have access to your own licensed Adobe® Creative Cloud software.

 Pen and notepad for note taking.
 You may also find that having a couple of sheets of A4 paper and a ruler to hand would also be useful.
 Handouts for this course will be provided electronically and are best viewed in Adobe Acrobat Reader (or, if you have full Creative Cloud, Acrobat DC) so may want to have Acrobat on your computer.

 As a City Lit student, you may be entitled to student discount on Adobe Creative Cloud applications.
 Please visit the Adobe website Creative Cloud for education webpage for full details.

 When I've finished, what course can I do next?

 Please click here to view our flowchart which outlines all courses in the Adobe area and their progression courses.